 The Advanced Clean Trucks regulations mandate minimum ZEV sales in California for OEMs, starting in MY2024 and resulting in 100% ZEV sales in 2035.
 Business entities that meet select criteria must submit a one-time large entity report (LER) detailing information about their operations (i.e., number of vehicles in their fleets including vehicle type, make, model, and engine type).
 In California, LERs were due April 2021.
-As of December 2023, seven other states have adopted the ACT rule (Colorado, Massachusetts, New Jersey, New York, Oregon, Vermont and Washington) and also require state-specific LERs.
+As of August 2023, six other U.S. states have passed the ACT rule (Massachusetts, New Jersey, New York, Oregon, Vermont, and Washington) and also require state-specific LERs.